Zoho CRM vs Pipedrive 2026: Which One Actually Delivers Value for Your Sales Team?

 Integrations

 - Zoho CRM: 800+ native integrations plus Zapier, Make, and its own developer API.
-The Zoho ecosystem alone (50+ apps) is a major integration advantage.
+The Zoho ecosystem alone (50+ apps) is a major advantage.

 - Pipedrive: 400+ integrations, solid Zapier and Make support, and a well-documented API.
 The marketplace is growing but doesn't match Zoho's breadth.